Siddhesh-Agarwal/blog/cl2lzt73k00mjjcnvch9phntw.md

 Hello, world!
 ```

 The output looks perfect but there is the problem: **the 5-second pause** that was supposed to happen between the 2 words!
 It is not there.
-Now we run the same code but this time, we clear the output stream:
+We'll run the same code now, but this time we'll clear the output stream:

 ```py
 from time import sleep